European e-commerce trust marks inspire trust

 The Consumentenbond has reported that an estimated minimum of 1 in 5 Dutch online retailers are unreliable (in Dutch).
 Fake online stores often have a fake trust mark or do not have one at all.
 Thuiswinkel.org warns consumers of fake logos and certificates used by untrustworthy online retailers, which falsely display the ‘Thuiswinkel Waarborg’ logo and even build fake certificate pages.

-European trust marks
+European quality marks

 Dutch providers